Early Life and Education of Warren Buffett: A Complete Timeline

 Others born on this day/year

-1942: Father elected to Congress
+1942: Father Elected to Congress

-1944: Took Deduction on Income Tax Return
+1944: First Income Tax Return Deduction

 1945: Pinball Machine Business